-The following summary of the terms of the CTI Operating Agreement is subject to the negotiation of definitive documentation, although we expect such agreement to have the general terms described herein.
-Under the CTI Operating Agreement, we will be permitted to develop business opportunities relating to terrestrial wireless communications (including the transmission of radio and television broadcasting) anywhere in the world except the United Kingdom.
+The following summary of the terms of the CTI Operating Agreement is subject to the negotiation of definitive documentation, although the Company expects such agreement to have the general terms described herein.
+Under the CTI Operating Agreement (the "CTI Operating Agreement"), the Company will be permitted to develop business opportunities relating to terrestrial wireless communications (including the transmission of radio and television broadcasting) anywhere in the world except the United Kingdom.
 CTI will be permitted to develop such business opportunities solely in the United Kingdom.
-We and TdF also intend to establish, pursuant to the CTI Operating Agreement, a joint venture to develop digital terrestrial transmission services in the United States.
+The Company and TdF also intend to establish, pursuant to the CTI Operating Agreement, a joint venture to develop digital terrestrial transmission services in the United States.
 See "Business--U.S. Operations--Network Services--Broadcast Site Rental and Services".

-The CTI Operating Agreement will also establish a framework for the provision of business support and technical services to us and our subsidiaries (other than CTI) in connection with the development of any international business by us.
-TdF will have the right, if called upon to do so by CTSH or us, to provide all or part of such services to us and our subsidiaries (other than CTI) in connection with the provision of broadcast transmission services.
+The CTI Operating Agreement will also establish a framework for the provision of business support and technical services to the Company and its subsidiaries (other than CTI) in connection with the development of any international business by the Company.
+TdF will have the right, if called upon to do so by the Company or CTSH, to provide all or part of such services to the Company and its subsidiaries (other than CTI) in connection with the provision of broadcast transmission services.

-PRINCIPAL STOCKHOLDERS
+PRINCIPAL AND SELLING STOCKHOLDERS

-The table below sets forth certain information, as of March 1, 1999, with respect to the beneficial ownership of capital stock by (1) each person whom we know to be the beneficial owner of more than 5% of any class or series of our capital stock, (2) each of our directors and executive officers and all directors and executive officers as a group and (3) this table also gives effect to shares that may be acquired pursuant to options and warrants, as described in the footnotes below.
+The table below sets forth certain information, as of March 1, 1999, with respect to the beneficial ownership of capital stock by (1) each person who is known by the Company to be the beneficial owner of more than 5% of any class or series of capital stock of the Company, (2) each of the directors and executive officers of the Company and all directors and executive officers as a group and (3) each of the selling stockholders.
+This table also gives effect to shares that may be acquired pursuant to options and warrants, as described in the footnotes below.